 Consultation and participation with Aboriginal stakeholders

 Aboriginal stakeholders are being consulted on the best way to manage cultural heritage through the development of a number of plans, including the Initial Survey and Salvage Plan PDF: 2524 KB .
-Aboriginal stakeholders are currently involved in early surveys and salvage of Aboriginal artefacts at the site.
+Aboriginal stakeholders have also been involved in early surveys and salvage of Aboriginal artefacts at the site.

 The Airport Plan sets out the requirements for Aboriginal cultural heritage management and related plans that are being developed in consultation with Aboriginal stakeholders.

-The eighth Aboriginal stakeholder Forum will be held on 29 August 2018 and focus on consultation on the early works program and documents required for cultural heritage management and salvage actions within the airport site PDF: 435 KB .
+The eighth Aboriginal stakeholder Forum will be held on 29 August 2018 and focus on consultation on the early works program and documents required for cultural heritage management within the airport site PDF: 361 KB .

 To find out more about the Aboriginal Stakeholder Forum, contact the Western Sydney Airport project team.